mlaroy/mikelaroy.ca/src/posts/basic-web-dev-1.md

 <p>I am a paragraph of text.</p>
 ```

 By default, browsers have special formatting for such semantic markup.
-Let's see by add a few more things to our basic `index.html` file:
+Let's see what that means by adding a few more things to our basic `index.html` file:

 ```html
 <h1>I am a level 1 heading</h1>